aws-samples/amazon-api-gateway-header-based-versioning/README.md

   <img src="docs/api_test_output_v2.png" alt="Amazon API Gateway Endpoint v2 Test Output" />
 </p>

-Response shows that CloudFront this time routed the request to the API Gateway v2 endpoint as defined in our mapping Amazon DynamoDB table.
+The response shows that CloudFront routed the request to the API Gateway v2 endpoint as defined in the mapping Amazon DynamoDB table.
 API Gateway v2 endpoint received the request.
-So as result the Lambda function behind the API Gateway v2 was invoked and returned a hello world message.
+The Lambda function behind the API Gateway v2 was invoked and returned a “hello world” message.

 This solution requires valid header value on each individual request, so the application checks and raises an error if the header is missing or the header value is not valid.

-We can remove the header parameter and run the commands to test this scenario:
+You can remove the header parameter and run the commands to test this scenario:

 ```bash
 curl -i -o - --silent -X GET "https://${CF_DISTRIBIUTION}/hello" && echo